Day 19 – Sales Reporting and Dashboard Creation

 Abstract

-In 2025, sales decisions are no longer driven by opinions or memory.
-They are driven by data.
+The dashboard displays expected revenue from active opportunities.
+Teams use this data to make informed decisions.
 Sales reporting and dashboards turn thousands of daily activities into clear insights that show what is working, what is failing, and where revenue is hiding.
 Over the past two decades, I have seen companies double their revenue simply by learning how to read their numbers correctly.

 Organizations such as Curiosity Tech use structured reporting systems to monitor every inquiry coming from curiositytech.in, social platforms, and direct calls to +91-9860555369, ensuring nothing falls through the cracks.